Calvin-Kuo/calvinkuo/src/data/about.md

 # Introduction

 Hi, my name is Calvin!
 My passion is to build profound products and services that improve customer experiences and foster an innovative culture.
-I enjoy working at the intersection between engineering and business to holistically orchestrate the engineering process to define, design, develop, and launch impactful solutions to address complex problems.
+I cross-functionally work at the intersection between the engineering and business to holistically orchestrate the engineering process to define, design, develop, and launch impactful solutions to address complex problems.
 <br/><br/>
 If you think I can be helpful to you or would like to meet me, please feel free to get in touch.